 Fathers who spend a lot of time with their partner and newborn child experience changes in the brain too.
 There is increased brain activity after the arrival of the infant, which is said to continue for at least six months.
 The following reasons contribute to such increased brain activity.

 - Increased gray matter in the hypothalamus: The hypothalamus is the part of the brain that is responsible for sensitivity among other functions.
 New fathers are said to experience an increase in gray matter, a major component of the central nervous system.
 As gray matter increases in the hypothalamus, it tends to make the person more affectionate, responsible, and adept at multitasking.
-This is one of the main reasons why men become more emotionally responsive once
+This is one of the main reasons why men become more emotionally responsive once they start taking care of a baby.3

 - Growth of the prefrontal cortex: The prefrontal cortex is the part of the brain that is responsible for functions like planning and memory.
 When men attain fatherhood, this part of the brain is said to grow and enable new fathers to plan and naturally develop the skills needed for good parenting.
 Also, the neurons in this region have more receptors for the hormone vasopressin, which is essential for strengthening the bond between father and offspring.4